kcamach1/advent-of-code/README.md

     - `get_input()` in `AdventOfCode`
 - [x] The User-Agent header includes the url of this GitHub repo and my email address
     - `aoc_request()` in `AdventOfCode`

+This repo also follows the redistribution guidelines from https://adventofcode.com/about.
+- [x] Does not include puzzle text
+- [x] Does not include puzzle inputs